Premier: 15 November 2019, Deutsche Oper Berlin, Germany

 Musically, Heart Chamber is all about the voice, about using the voice, about communicating through the voice.
 The singers will be amplified and recorded ahead of time so that while a singer sings a phrase we might hear the same phrase with a subtle change coming from a loudspeaker, playing back the voice recorded intermittently with many different microphones, each illuminating the different colors of the same voice and of the same vocal line.

-- 8.)
-Falling in love / above water / a scar
+Falling in love / above water, a scar

 While each of these is distinct, they are not like traditional scenes or acts.
 They are a part of a larger organism, forming the vertebrae of the spine of the opera which emerges to become one organism.

-- Besides stage design and the use of video, the opera will feature an extensive use of video so that the stage becomes a visualization of an internal landscape — it can change its physicality, shape, and size from one moment to another in quite a radical way.
+Besides stage design, the opera will feature an extensive use of video so that the stage becomes a visualization of an internal landscape.
+It can change its physicality, shape, and size from one moment to another in quite a radical way.
 It can appear as the desert face of the moon, or as a crowded and claustrophobic room, or as a jungle of lights.
-The singers will also walk and inside a jungle of veins or nerves or other landscapes inside the human body.
-This dynamic staging will be complemented by moving loudspeakers, creating an almost imperceptible moving spotlight of sound above the other layers of regular loudspeakers.
+The singers will also walk inside jungles of veins or nerves and within other landscapes inside the human body.
+This dynamic staging will be complemented by moving loudspeakers, creating a beam of sound like an audible moving spotlight of sound above the other layers of regular loudspeakers.

-The opera has five different modalities each connected to a different groups of instruments This connection is flexible and can change.
+The opera has five different modalities, each connected to different groups of instruments This connection is flexible and can change.

-Close ups: the sung text by the 4 soloists, which enact the “plot".
+Close-ups: sung text by the 4 soloists, which enact the “plot.”
 They include the internal and external text of the protagonists and their dialogues.
-The text is from understated to wild and uninhibited.
+The text ranges from understated to wild and uninhibited.

 Sound floods/surges: When the whole hall is flooded and saturated with a strong physical sound which might be moving or still.
 Usually connected to Ensemble Nikel and the orchestra.

-ASMR episodes: Quiet and extremely intimate breathing and small microscopic noises which are very evocative of minute movements of the mouth or body. usually connected to the double bass and high voice, singers and to the electronics.
+ASMR episodes: Quiet and extremely intimate breathing and small microscopic noises which are very evocative of minute movements of the mouth or body. usually connected to the double bass, high voice, singers, and electronics.

 Dreams: The lovers realize the strong social pressures enacted upon them connected to sexuality, to becoming a family.
 These are connected to the choir and to the protagonists.

-Forests: different forests played by different parts of the orchestra, plus Nikel.
-Invisible Forest, Forest of Muscles and Veins, A Forest of hair.
+Forests: different forests played by different parts of the orchestra, plus Ensemble Nikel — Invisible Forest, Forest of Muscles and Veins, A Forest of Hair.

-Each of these modalities has a few manifestations in the piece (8 close ups about 5–6 ASMR Episodes etc).
-The modalities seem to be moving independently at first but then at one moment they might lock step together in a kind of an illumination, similar to the manner in which a photographer might find a sliver of a second where a whole street seems to correlate in an new and unpredictable way.
-After such an "eclat" moment, the modlities change and show unexpected sub modalities, which change the overall cosmology of the piece in extreme ways.
+Each of these modalities has a few manifestations in the piece (8 close-ups, about 5–6 ASMR Episodes, etc).
+The modalities seem to be moving independently at first but then at one moment they might lock together in a kind of illumination, similar to the manner in which a photographer might find a sliver of a second where a whole street seems to coalesce in a new and unpredictable way.
+After such a moment of “eclat,” the modalities change to reveal unexpected sub-modalities, which change the overall cosmology of the piece in extreme ways.

 This way of thinking puts the onus on an idea of constant transformation that dissolves any idea of fixed identity as one is continuously tracking the “real” identity into the future.
 We are always in a certain configuration where identities are created and dissolved towards a future clarification which never comes.
 One can see very clearly the parallel of the Fluid Form (Fluid Identity) with the creation of a love connection.
 The real shape a relationship will take can never really be envisioned even when one knows the two lovers.
 This structure echoes the unpredictability and sheer excitement of the synergetic transformation or growth, which we call love.